Jan Muhammad A. Memon

-Jan Muhammad A. Memon (جان محمد ميمڻ), a medical professional.
-He was born on 1 May 1949 and obtained primary and secondary schooling in Tando Muhammad Khan, followed by MBBS at then Liaquat Medical College (LMC), with distinction in Surgery.
+Jan Muhammad A. Memon (جان محمد ميمڻ) is a medical professional from Pakistan.
+He was born on 1 May 1949 and obtained his primary and secondary education in Tando Muhammad Khan, followed by MBBS at then Liaquat Medical College (LMC), with distinction in Surgery.
 He then pursued FRCS at the Royal College of Surgeons UK.
 He returned to Pakistan in 1979 and joined LMC as an Assistant Professor of Surgery.

 Memon was the founder Vice Chancellor of Liaquat University of Medical & Health Sciences (LUMHS) Pakistan.